na-na-hi/renget/archive/NovelAI-Quick-Start.md

 [TOC]

  ## What even is NovelAI?
   NovelAI is a company that provides generative AI models for the purpose of open-ended creative expression, with a focus on user privacy.
 NovelAI's text generation, which this guide focuses on, is uniquely fine-tuned for storytelling.
-Unlike many other AI platforms, NovelAI does not utilize instruct models through a chat interface (such as chatGPT) by default.
+Unlike many other AI platforms, NovelAI does not utilize instruct models through a chat interface (such as chatGPT) by default (though support has been added to make use of instructions when prompted).
 Instead of engaging with the AI in a back and forth between the User and the AI, the AI generates text as a continuation of the text provided rather than as a separate response to the text.
 !!! note Differences
 	**chatGPT (Instruct)** = *"Write me a story about birds."*
 	**NovelAI (Text completion)** = *"The bird fluttered down from the tree, landing on the ground with a"*